R-CoderDotCom/Awesome-R-packages/README.md

 - [BRRR](https://github.com/brooke-watson/BRRR).
 Let Gucci Mane tell you when your script is done.
 - [meme](https://cran.r-project.org/web/packages/meme/index.html).
 Create memes in R.
 - [xkcd](https://cran.r-project.org/web/packages/xkcd/index.html).
 Plotting ggplot2 Graphics in an XKCD Style.
+- [beepr](https://cran.r-project.org/web/packages/beepr/index.html).
+The main function of this package is beep(), with the purpose to make it easy to play notification sounds on whatever platform you are on.
+It is intended to be useful, for example, if you are running a long analysis in the background and want to know when it is ready.
+- []

 More soon...